zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 _[**Doomimir** guffaws]_

 **Simplicia**: —just doesn't seem like an intractable engineering problem, and the case for deep learning looks a lot more favorable than for evolution.
-The seemingly tenuous connection between the concept of inclusive fitness and humanity's ["thousand shards of desire"](https://www.lesswrong.com/posts/cSXZpvqpa9vbGGLtG/thou-art-godshatter) can be seen as a manifestation of sparse rewards: if the outer optimizer only measures allele frequencies and is otherwise silent on the matter of which alleles are good, then the simplest solution—with respect to natural selection's simplicity prior—is going to depend on a lot of random-looking contingencies of the EEA, which would be surprising if you expected to get a pure DNA-copy maximizer.
+The seemingly tenuous connection between the concept of inclusive fitness and humanity's ["thousand shards of desire"](https://www.lesswrong.com/posts/cSXZpvqpa9vbGGLtG/thou-art-godshatter) can be seen as a manifestation of sparse rewards: if the outer optimizer only measures allele frequencies and is otherwise silent on the matter of which alleles are good, then the simplest solution—with respect to natural selection's implied simplicity prior—is going to depend on a lot of random-looking contingencies of the EEA, which would be surprising if you expected to get a pure DNA-copy maximizer.

 In contrast, when we build AI systems, we can make the outer optimizer supply as much supervision as we like, and dense supervision tightly constrains the solutions that are found.
+It's believed that reason neural nets generalize at all is because [the parameter–function map is biased towards simple functions](https://arxiv.org/abs/1805.08522).
+There's even some striking evidence that, to a first approximation, training is equivalent to [doing a Bayesian update on the observation that a net with randomly initialized weights happens to fit the training data](https://arxiv.org/abs/2006.15191).
+We're not limited to searching for a program that happens to succeed at some simple goal and accepting whatever weird drives happened to be the easiest way to accomplish that; we're searching for a program that approximates the billions of expected input–output pairs we trained it on.

+In the case of large language models, it seems like a reasonable guess that the simplest function that predicts the next token of webtext, really is just a next token predictor.
+Not a next-token predicting consequentialist which will wirehead with easily-predicted tokens, but a predictor of the webtext training distribution.
+The distribution-specificity that you consider an inner alignment failure in the case of human evolution is a feature, not a bug.
+We trained for X and got X.

+**Doomimir**: And then immediately subjected it to _reinforcement learning_.

-Early theoretical discussions of AI alignment would sometimes talk about what goes wrong if you try to align AI with a "reward button."
+**Simplicia**: As it happens, I _also_ don't think RLHF is as damning as you do.
+Early theoretical discussions of AI alignment would sometimes talk about what would go wrong if you tried to align AI with a "reward button."
 Those discussions were philosophically valuable.
 Indeed, if you had a hypercomputer and your AI design method was to run a brute-force search for the simplest program that resulted in the most reward-button pushes, that would predictably not end well.
 While a weak agent selected on that basis might behave how you wanted, a stronger agent would find creative ways to trick or brainwash you into pushing the button, or just sieze the button itself.
-If we had a hypercomputer in real-life and were literally brute-forcing AI that way, I would be terrified.
+If we had a hypercomputer in real life and were literally brute-forcing AI that way, I would be terrified.

-[TODO—
- * Simplcia says—
- * Fifteen years later, our methods do have a brute-force aspect to them, but the details are different, and the details matter
- * We do RLHF, but real-world RLHF _isn't_ an unconstrained hypercomputer search for whatever makes humans hit thumbs-up; it's reinforcing the state–action trajectories that got reward in the past; most of the bits of search are coming from pretraining
+But again, this isn't a philosophy problem anymore.
+Fifteen years later, our state-of-the-art methods do have a brute-force aspect to them, but the details are different, and the details matter.
+RLHF _isn't_ an unconstrained hypercomputer search for whatever makes humans hit the thumbs-up button.
+It's reinforcing the state–action trajectories that got reward in the past.
+Most of the bits of search are coming from pretraining.
+It ... seems to be working pretty well?

- * DL is finding the simplest function that fits the training data, with respect to the NN prior, which is probably somewhere between the simplicity prior and the speed prior.
-But that means supplying detailed inputs and outputs.
-The simplest program that talks like a friendly assistant might just be a friendly assistant!
- * You could still run into reward-button like failures if you're not careful (we don't know how to audit AlphaZero's games for anything more detailed than "it won"), but it seems solvable
- * (but also emphasize that using a NN to approximate the V function is meaningfully different than the NN being analogous to a whole animal)
- * Doomimir is digusted—
- * You're so close to getting it, but the details that you think matter are selected for deceiving you!
-You don't know what raw reality looks like outside of your concept-space
- * Someone looking at humans in the EEA would think they were working well for fitness, but it generalized differnetly
- * I'm limited to using analogies because we don't have access to the concepts that would explain what's going wrong in the NN case
- * Simplicia thinks that someone looking at EEA humans and asking the question, "How will this generalize?" probably would have gotten it right (they'll keep wanting food and friendship, not allele frequencies)
-]
+**Doomimir**: _Of course_ it seems to be working pretty well!
+It's been optimized for seeming-good-to-you!

+Simplicia, I was willing to give this a shot, but I do despair of leading you over this _pons asinorum_.
+You're so close to getting it: you can describe

+[TODO: you can describe what's going wrong in simple cases, but then the get misled by complexities that cater to your conceptual blind spots.
+Humans in the EEA would have looked like they were optimizing fitness.
+Finanical advisors.]

+**Simplicia**: [TODO: ugh, more analogies]

+**Doomimir**: [TODO: what am I supposed to do?]

+**Simplicia**: [TODO: would they have?
+It seems like it should have been possible to predict how humans would generalize.
+Discuss "Ironing Out the Squiggles"; that superficially good classification performance can be deceiving, but it's possible to robustify/check]

+**Doomimir**: [TODO: Shakespeare's folio's metaphor https://x.com/ESYudkowsky/status/1793754829631934959 ]

+**Simplicia**: [TODO: this seems like it depends on how fragile value is; altruism might not be hard to hit]

+[TODO: wrap-up; until next time]